My Partner Isn’t From Here; Now What?

-With the widespread popularity of international dating via online services, Fiancé visas are becoming more and more popular in places like Clearwater.
-If the love of your life happens to be a foreign national residing abroad, the law firm of Julie Beth Jouben, P.A. may be able to help you navigate the legal side of your relationship while you focus on the more exciting aspects of your relationship.
+With the widespread popularity of international dating via online services, fiancé visas are becoming more and more popular in places like Florida.
+If the love of your life happens to be a foreign national residing abroad, the law firm of Julie Beth Jouben, P.A., may be able to help you navigate the legal side of your relationship while you focus on the more exciting aspects of your relationship.

 Let us be honest, flying to Russia to marry a woman you just met online, without spending sufficient time together can lead to many surprises in the future.
 Marrying the man of your dreams during a trip to London and trying to bring him back to the United States will be a problematic venture.
 Fiancé visas provide you with time to get to know your partner.
-They are important because they give your future spouse an opportunity to spend quality time with you and your family in Clearwater before the two of you tie the knot.
+They are important because they give your future spouse an opportunity to spend quality time with you and your family in the greater Tampa Bay area before the two of you tie the knot.

-Most cautious individuals prefer their future spouse to come to their intended hometown before finalizing their marriage vows.
-The Fiancé visa gives your soon-to-be spouse ninety days, from the date of entry into the United States to:
+Most cautious individuals prefer their future spouses to come to their intended hometown before finalizing their marriage vows.
+The Fiancé visa gives your soon-to-be spouse 90 days, from the date of entry into the United States to:

 - Be introduced to your friends and family.

 - Spend quality time in person as a couple.